-As an injection into the muscle or fat tissue
+As a shot into the muscle or fat tissue

 What are the side effects of chemotherapy?

-Chemotherapy interferes with fast-growing cancer cells, but it also affects some healthy cells.
-Before receiving chemotherapy for treatment of cancer, many tests are performed to evaluate the baseline (pretreatment) function of heart, kidneys, lungs, eyes, ears, and reproductive organs.
-Some chemotherapy may affect the function of these organs either during treatment or months to years after treatment.
+Chemotherapy interferes with fast-growing cancer cells.
+But it also affects some healthy cells.
+Before your child gets chemotherapy for treatment of cancer, many tests are done to check how well the heart, kidneys, lungs, eyes, ears, and reproductive organs are working (baseline).
+Some chemotherapy may affect how these organs work either during treatment or months to years afterward.
 Some treatment may affect fertility.
-Other potential side effects may include, but are not limited to, the following:
+Other potential side effects are:

 Bone marrow suppression.
-Red blood cells that carry oxygen, white blood cells that fight infection, and platelets that help the blood to clot are usually lowered with chemotherapy use.
+Chemotherapy often lowers the number of red blood cells that carry oxygen, white blood cells that fight infection, and platelets that help the blood to clot.
 Risk for anemia, fatigue, infection, and bleeding are increased with bone marrow suppression.

 Mouth sores, skin changes, nausea, vomiting, and diarrhea.
-Chemotherapy affects the fast-growing cells of the mouth, skin, and gastrointestinal (GI) tract.
+Chemotherapy affects the fast-growing cells of the mouth, skin, and digestive tract.

-Hair loss (also called alopecia).
+Hair loss (alopecia).
 Chemotherapy affects the cells of the hair and nails.
-After treatment is completed, most children's hair will grow back.
+After treatment is done, most children's hair will grow back.
 Texture of hair and fingernails may change.

 What is radiation therapy?

-Radiation therapy (also called radiotherapy, irradiation or X-ray therapy) uses high energy waves or particles (such as X-rays) to destroy or damage cancer cells.
+Radiation therapy is also called radiotherapy, irradiation or X-ray therapy.
+It uses strong waves or particles such as X-rays to kill or damage cancer cells.
 Radiation therapy may be used in several ways depending on the type and location of the cancer.
 Certain levels of radiation work to destroy cancer cells or prevent cells from growing or reproducing.
-This treatment may provide a cure for cancer, control the disease, or help relieve its symptoms.
+This treatment may provide a cure for cancer, control the disease, or help ease its symptoms.

-Although each hospital may have specific protocols, radiation therapy usually begins with these procedures:
+Each hospital may have specific ways of giving radiation therapy.
+But it often begins with these procedures:

-Simulation process.
-After a physical exam and a review of your child's medical history, the treatment team "maps" out the position your child will be in for each treatment and the exact location on your child's body (referred to as treatment field or port) where the radiation will be given (the simulation process).
-Sometimes, the area on your child's body that needs treatment will be marked to make sure radiation is given properly.
+After a physical exam and a review of your child's health history, the treatment team "maps" out the position your child will be in for each treatment.
+They figure out the exact area on your child's body (treatment field or port) where the radiation will be given.
+This is called the simulation process.
+Sometimes the area on your child's body that needs treatment will be marked to make sure radiation is given the right way.
 The treatment team may also make molds, headrests, or other devices that help to position your child during your treatment.
-Imaging studies may also be performed during the simulation process to help plan how to direct the radiation during treatments.
+Imaging studies may also be done to help plan how to direct the radiation during treatments.

-Treatment plan.
-Once the simulation process is completed, the radiation oncologist will determine your child's treatment plan.
+Once the simulation process is done, the radiation oncologist will figure out your child's treatment plan.
 This will include the type of machine to use, the amount of radiation that is needed, and the number of treatments that will be given.

 What are the different types of radiation therapy?

-Radiation therapy is given through different methods, depending on the type of cancer, the location of the cancer, and the patient's health.
-Sometimes, radiation therapy is used in combination with other treatments.
-The following are some of the different types of radiation therapy with brief explanations of their goals:
+Radiation therapy is given through different methods.
+Which one depends on the type of cancer, where it is, and your child's health.
+Sometimes radiation therapy is used in combination with other treatments.
+These are two types of radiation therapy:

 What are the side effects of radiation therapy?

 The side effects of radiation depend on the dose and location, and if it is internal or external.
-Before receiving radiation for treatment of cancer, many tests may be performed to evaluate the baseline (pretreatment) function of heart, kidneys, lungs, eyes, ears and reproductive organs.
-Some radiation may affect the function of these organs either during treatment or months to years after treatment.
+Before your child gets radiation therapy for treatment of cancer, many tests are done to check how well the heart, kidneys, lungs, eyes, ears, and reproductive organs are working (baseline).
+Some radiation may affect how these organs work either during treatment or months to years afterward.
 Some treatment may affect fertility.
-The side effects usually relate to the area of the body that is receiving the radiation treatments.
-Potential side effects may include the following:
+The side effects usually relate to the area of the body that is getting the radiation treatments.
+Potential side effects are:

-Hair loss (also called alopecia).
-Hair loss may happen if radiation therapy of the head is given.
-After treatment is completed, most children's hair will grow back.
+Hair loss (alopecia).
+Hair loss may happen in the part of the body that gets radiation.
+After treatment is done, most children's hair will grow back.

 Bone growth.
-Bone growth may also be affected, especially with young children who are still having significant bone growth.
-Height stature and/or limbs may be shortened because of the effect of radiation.
+Bone growth may also be affected, especially with young children who are still having major bone growth.
+Height and length of arms or legs may be shortened because of the effect of radiation.

 Skin changes.
 The skin may be more sensitive, reddened, or irritated after having radiation.
 Skin care is an important part of radiation treatment.
 Skin changes are short-term effects of radiation.
-Your child's healthcare provider will explain the necessary prevention and treatment of any skin problems related to radiation.
+Your child's healthcare provider will explain how to prevent and treat any skin problems related to radiation.

 Diarrhea, nausea, and vomiting.
-If radiation therapy of the pelvis or stomach is given, a child may experience diarrhea, nausea, and/or vomiting.
+If radiation therapy of the pelvis or stomach is given, a child may have diarrhea, nausea, vomiting, or a combination of these.

-Fatigue.
+Tiredness (fatigue).
 Extreme tiredness called fatigue is common with radiation therapy.
-It may get worse as treatment goes on and can last for months after treatment ends.
+It may get worse as treatment goes on.
+It can last for months after treatment ends.